hatimsidhpurwala/artiset-mysql-assignment-Hatim-sidhpurwala-spsu/README.md

 ![Spending](total_spending.png)

 Note:
-I have added the output CSV data files in the `outdata` folder.
+I have added the output CSV data files in the `output_data` folder.
 Kindly check them for verification.
 ![Orders](orders_with_month.csv)
 ![Spending](coustomers_total_spending.csv)
 ## How to run